-If a network is supplied through n conductors, the total power is measured by summing the reading of n wattmeters so arranged that a current element of a wattmeter is in each line and the corresponding voltage element is connected between that line and a common point, if the common point is located on one of the lines, then the power may be measured by (n - 1) wattmeters.
+Suppose a network is supplied through n conductors.
+In that case, the total power is measured by summing the reading of n wattmeters so arranged that a current element of a wattmeter is in each line and the corresponding voltage element is connected between that line and a common point, if the common point is located on one of the lines, then the power may be measured by (n - 1) wattmeters.